Engee documentation

 4. Flight animation

-For each frame (i-th step of the path):
+For each frame (i-the th step of the path):

-• dynamic boundaries (xlims!, ylims!) to focus on the area around the drone,
+• dynamic borders (xlims!, ylims!) to focus on the area around the drone,

-• header with height above the terrain and an arrow (↑/↓) indicating altitude gain/decrease.
+• a header with a height above the relief and an arrow (↑/↓) indicating a height gain/decrease.

-• gradual display of the distance travelled (blue line),
+• gradual display of the traveled path (blue line),

 • current position (red dot).

-• marked with yellow crosses (:xcross) in 3D and 2D if detected in the current step.
+• marked with yellow crosses (:xcross) in 3D and 2D, if detected at the current step.

-• frames are generated at intervals of 1/speed (but not less than 1 step),
+• frames are generated at intervals 1/speed (but at least 1 step),

-• the resulting animation is saved as GIF with specified fps.
+• the resulting animation is saved as a GIF with the specified fps.

 Key parameters